-Here in the Sixth Form, we strive to offer all our students as many additional opportunities to their standard educational package as possible.
-The primary objective of this is to enable students to broaden their skill-set, so they can develop further key attributes that will not only prove useful in later life, but also help them to ‘stand out from the crowd’ in ever growing competitive markets.
+In the sixth form we strive to offer all our students as many additional opportunities to their standard educational package as possible.
+The primary objective of this is to enable students to broaden their skill set, so they can develop further key attributes that will not only prove useful in later life, but also help them to ‘stand out from the crowd’ in ever growing competitive markets.

-Our Sixth Form SLT provides the student body with a voice in the current and future shape of the Sixth Form, organising fundraising events and days, promoting positive steps to improve the environment or working practice in the Sixth Form.
+Our Sixth Form SLT provides the student body with a voice in the current and future shape of the sixth form, organising fundraising events and days, promoting positive steps to improve the environment or working practices.
 This is a great opportunity for our students to take on genuine responsibilities, develop organisational and cooperative skills all whilst improving the student experience of post 16 education.
-Supporting Induction days to running the Leavers Party, our SLT are central to the success of the Sixth Form.
+Supporting Induction days to running the Leavers Party, our SLT are central to the success of the sixth form.

-Our Student Ambassadors initiative allows our Sixth Form students formal experience in working with a lower-school tutor and tutor group.
-Successful students are positive role models for their younger counterparts, with prospects of working with tutors to deliver tutorial sessions, be involved in House Assemblies and most importantly, support the tutees in their respective groups.
-Our students commit one morning registration session each week to their lower school tutor groups, but have full reign over any additional involvement they wish to indulge in, such as running of House Assemblies, involvement in Sports Day and Interhouse activities, etc. This opportunity truly enables our Sixth Form students to enhance and demonstrate several positive personal traits, which would be particularly beneficial in future careers which involve working with others, particularly youngsters – again, helping our students ‘stand out from the crowd’ in competitive application processes.
+Our Student Ambassadors initiative allows our sixth form students formal experience in working with a lower school tutor and tutor group.
+Successful students are positive role models for their younger counterparts, with prospects of working with tutors to deliver tutorial sessions, be involved in assemblies and most importantly, support the tutees in their respective groups.

-Throughout our students’ time in Sixth Form, there are always opportunities to support fellow students, both Sixth Form and lower school.
-This can range from subject-specific mentoring in areas such as GCSE English, Science & Maths, to pastoral support, working with particular youngsters one to one in a role model capacity.
+Throughout our students’ time in sixth form, there are always opportunities to support fellow students, both sixth form and lower school.
+This can range from subject specific mentoring in areas such as GCSE English, Science and Maths, to pastoral support, working with particular youngsters one to one in a role model capacity.
 This enables our students to develop key attributes such as communication skills and empathy, plus when working with fellow Sixth Form students, to continue to enhance their own understanding of subject matter which can boost personal performances.

 Our assembly programme ensures that our students have every opportunity to be made aware of any current affairs or potential options that might be available to them.